junxit/us-congress-bills-116/metadata.md

 - 2020-07-09 — Referred to the Committee on House Administration, and in addition to the Committees on Oversight and Reform, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-07-09 — Referred to the Committee on House Administration, and in addition to the Committees on Oversight and Reform, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-07-09 — Referred to the Committee on House Administration, and in addition to the Committees on Oversight and Reform, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-07-30 — Committee on House Administration discharged.
+- 2020-07-30 — Committee on House Administration discharged.
+- 2020-07-30 — Committee on Oversight and Reform discharged.
+- 2020-07-30 — Committee on Oversight and Reform discharged.
+- 2020-07-30 — Committee on Rules discharged.
+- 2020-07-30 — Committee on Rules discharged.
+- 2020-07-30 — Considered by unanimous consent. (consideration: CR H4177-4178)
+- 2020-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-07-30 — Mrs. Davis (CA) asked unanimous consent to discharge from committee and consider.
+- 2020-07-30 — On passage Passed without objection. (text: CR H4177-4178)
+- 2020-07-30 — Passed/agreed to in House: On passage Passed without objection.